 This may be an obvious one, but really, who can argue with a fresh new haircut, relaxing massage, or luxurious mani-pedi?
 Pick an evening and make an appointment for the works at your favorite salon or spa.
 The “me time” is more than deserved.

-It’s awesome to treat yourself, but it’s even more fun to treat yourself in the company of friends.
-And, who appreciates the labor of love that is teaching better than your fellow educators?
-Pick a brand new, extra tasty, super swanky, or tried-and-true restaurant (don’t forget to ask about those Teacher Appreciation Week deals) and round up your colleagues for a happy-hour or dinner.
+You can also try organizing a happy hour with your colleagues.
+Pick a brand new, extra tasty, super swanky, or tried-and-true restaurant (don’t forget to ask about those Teacher Appreciation Week deals).
 If you can’t meet face-to-face with all your favorites, schedule a virtual gathering and download a game everyone will enjoy, or just leave work-talk at the door and let the conversation flow.
 Laughter and stress-relief guaranteed to ensue.